Pawkkie/Team-Aquas-Asset-Repo/README.md

 - Type of asset (song, overworld sprite, trainer portrait, etc.)

 ## Who maintains the project?
-Huge thanks to anyone who's ever helped maintain the repository!
+Huge thanks to anyone who's ever helped maintain the repository or submitted assets!

 Current list of maintainers are:
 @Pawkkie
+@PCG06